Cufflink: History

-Colored cufflinks made from gemstones were initially only worn by men with a great deal of self-confidence, however.
+Colored cufflinks made from gemstones and diamonds were initially only worn by men with a great deal of self-confidence, however.
 This situation changed when the Prince of Wales, later Edward VII, popularised colorful Fabergé cufflinks in the 19th century.
 During this time cufflinks became fashion accessories and one of the few acceptable items of jewelry for men in Britain and the U.S.

 This development continued into the early 1900s, with more cufflinks worn than ever before.
 These were available in every type of form, color, and material, incorporating both gemstones and less precious stones and glass in cheaper copies.
 Intricate colored enameled cufflinks in every conceivable geometric pattern were especially popular.
 All of these were of equal value, as Coco Chanel had made fashion jewelry acceptable to wear.
 In a parallel development, however, a sportier style of shirt emerged with unstarched cuffs that could be secured with simple buttons.

 This spread to Europe as well over the same period.
 In Germany, Idar-Oberstein and Pforzheim were key centers of cufflink production.
 Whilst in Idar-Oberstein cufflinks were produced using simple materials for the more modest budget, the Pforzheim jewelry manufacturers produced for the medium and upper segments using genuine gold and silver.
 In Pforzheim, premium cufflinks are still produced today, some of them to historic patterns, some modern, all of them using traditional craftsmanship.

 Following the end of shortages related to the Second World War, into the 1950s a gentleman liked to adorn himself with a whole range of accessories, comprising items such as cigarette case, lighter, tie pin or tie bar, watch (now worn mostly on the wrist instead of the pocket), ring, key chain, money clip, etc., an ensemble that also included a wide range of cufflinks.

 In the 1970s cufflinks were less emphasized in much of middle-class fashion.
 Fashion was dominated by the Woodstock generation, with shirts primarily manufactured complete with buttons and buttonholes.
 Many fine heirlooms were reworked into earrings.

 The 1980s saw a return to traditional cufflinks, as part of a general revival in traditional male dress.
 This trend has more or less continued to this day.